getcloudless/cloudless/README.md

 These examples create a group of private instances and then create some HAProxy instances in front of those instances to balance load.
 Note that many commands take `dev_network` as the first argument.
-That's the same network object returned by the commands shown above.
+That's the same network object returned by the network commands shown above.

 ```python
 internal_service = client.service.create(dev_network, "private",